OtheringBelonging/BayAreaZoning/README.md

 See our [LICENSE]() for the full terms of use for this data.

 #### Citation
 Gambhir, Samir, Karina French, Arthur Gailes.
-2020. *Othering &amp Belonging Institute's Residential Zoning Data*.
-Distributed by Othering &amp Belonging Institute. doi: {}
+2020. *Othering &amp; Belonging Institute's Residential Zoning Data*.
+Distributed by Othering &amp; Belonging Institute. doi: {}

 ## Contact Us
 If you have questions about the data or licensing conditions, please contact us at: